LangFIR: Discovering Sparse Language-Specific Features from Monolingual Data for Language Steering: Ablation Details

 \textbf{Frequency threshold.} Figure~\ref{llama:ablation_threshold} shows that performance generally trends upward with increasing $\tau$ and stabilizes around $\tau = 0.8$, consistent with the threshold stability reported in Section~\ref{sec:analyses}.
 Performance drops drastically when $\tau < 0.2$, demonstrating that a sufficiently high threshold is needed to isolate a reliable set of language-consistent and language-agnostic features.
 A slight decline at very high thresholds ($\tau > 0.9$) suggests some weaker language-specific features are excluded.

 \textbf{Random-token sequence length.} Figure~\ref{llama:ablation_randlenratio} shows steering metrics as a function of the length ratios between random-token sequences and target-language sentences.
 Metrics remain stable across ratios from 0.25 to 1.5, with only a slight drop at ratio 2.0.
-This shows that random-token sequences need only be of similar length to the target-language sentences, and exact length matching is not required but a convenient default.
+This shows that random-token sequences need only be of similar length to the target-language sentences, and exact length matching is not required, though it is a convenient default.